 Your child’s journey with us starts with their socialization within the group.
 Mixing with boys and girls of their own age your child will quickly learn valuable social rules and behaviors from a variety of personality types.
 At Circle Time, teachers constantly discuss acceptable behaviors to ensure a balanced enriching social environment.

 After your child feels comfortable within the group, we will start the development of vital life (self-help) skills.
 Your child will be taught in a clear, well-thought out, professional way; how to develop many skills such as putting on shoes and socks, jackets, and pulling up zippers by themselves, for example.
-Such skills not only make your life easier as a parent, they are also a great confidence booster for your child.
+Such skills and routines not only make your life easier as a parent, they are also a great confidence booster for your child.
 Toilet training is also an important part of this phase.